Our multi-faceted and ongoing array of projects includes the following:

 Illustrated Oral Histories

 The Vision & Art Project conducts extensive oral histories with important contemporary artists with macular degeneration.
-Our oral history with Lennart Anderson, first published in Painting Perceptions, was cited in The New York Times on the occasion of Anderson’s passing.
+Our oral history with Lennart Anderson was first published in Painting Perceptions and cited in The New York Times on the occasion of Anderson’s passing.
 Our oral history with Dahlov Ipcar was one of the last interviews she gave before her death.

 Video (film) Profiles

 We make short video profiles of artists with macular degeneration that feature footage of artists in their studios.
-Our film about Lennart Anderson has twice been highlighted by The New York Times.
-Our most recent film about Serge Hollerbach will be screened at the 2021 RUSDOCFILMFEST-3W (New York City).
+Our film about Lennart Anderson (2015) has been highlighted by The New York Times.
+Our most recent film about Serge Hollerbach (2021) has been screened and won awards at several film festivals.

 Special Events / Artist Advocacy